ZicoDiegoRR/stable-diffusion-xl-colab-ui/utils/README.md

 - `get_controlnet_image.py` — Processes the ControlNet's images.

+- `hires_fix.py` — Applies Hires.Fix to your images.

 - `image_saver.py` — Saves generated images to Google Drive (if integration is enabled).

 - `ip_adapter_loader.py` — Loads IP-Adapter and handles its images.